muhammad-fiaz/json-c/README.md

 json-c is a lightweight, super fast, modular, dependency-free JSON library for C/C++.
 It has a small public surface, predictable allocation behavior, and a focus on portability.
 The codebase is being developed as a modular foundation for parsing, DOM editing, serialization, validation, and future streaming integrations.

 > [!TIP]
-> If you use json-c in a project, consider starring the repository and reading the documentation before wiring it into production code.

-> [!NOTE]
-> **Project status:** this repository is actively evolving.
-The initial goal is a clean, well-documented, and production-focused C foundation rather than a copy of any existing JSON library.
+> If you like json-c, please star the repository.
+Contributions are welcome, and if you find any issues, errors, or bugs, feel free to report them here.

 ## Highlights